Last updated: May 18, 2026

-- Lets Detrics fully operate transfers and schema migrations
+- Can fully operate transfers and schema migrations

-- Prevents Detrics from seeing or reading any other dataset or table in your project — even their names
+- Cannot see, list, or read any other dataset, table, or bucket in your project, not even their names

-Detrics’ write path requires two distinct kinds of permission:- The ability to submit jobs to BigQuery (queries, load jobs, DML).
-Job creation is a project-level action in BigQuery — it cannot be scoped to a dataset.
+Detrics’ write path needs two distinct kinds of permission, and it is important to understand the difference:- The ability to submit jobs to BigQuery.
+This covers queries, load jobs, and DML that actually move your marketing data into BigQuery.
+In BigQuery, running a job is a project-level action; it cannot be scoped to a single dataset.

 - The ability to read and write data.
-This can be scoped to a single dataset.
+This can be scoped, and under least-privilege it is scoped to only the dataset you share.

 Required Roles